-There are six unique access rights available in Float, and each one has its own superpowers designed to help your team stay on track.
+We offer different access rights for your team to ensure everyone has just the access they need, and each one has its own superpowers designed to help your team stay on track.

-Members have read-only access to view their own schedule, view everyone's schedules, or view one or more departments' schedules.
+Members have read-only access to view their schedules, everyone's schedules, or one or more departments' schedules.

 They can be given individual edit access that lets them:

 Assign new tasks to themselves for projects they belong to

 Schedule time off for themselves

 Set a status for themselves